pabarnard/data-structures-and-algorithms-lectures/13-recursion.md

 ### Dynamic programming
 Talk about top-down (recursion, usually with memoization) vs. bottom-up (iteration)

+## General strategy for picking the right technique(s) to use to solve an algorithm challenge

 ## Sample problems (arranged from easy to difficult)
 Do not try to solve all these at once.
 Focus on one at a time, and take it slowly.
 Make sure you understand the problem, the constraints, the inputs and outputs, and feel comfortable experimenting.
 In an interview setting, you will be asked to explain your solution, so talk it out!